samsherrawal/AzurePostGreSQLHOL/modules/module02a/secureAzurePG.md

 GRANT SELECT, INSERT, UPDATE, DELETE ON customer TO dbuser;

 # Test the new role
-1. In Azure Data Studio, in the list of CONNECTIONS select the new connection button.
+1. In pgAdmin, in the list of CONNECTIONS select the new connection button.

 2. In the Connection type list, select PostgreSQL.